- Home

 Things to consider when visiting a care home

-- Were you met when you first arrived?
+- Were you greeted when you first arrived?

-- Do staff seem warm, friendly and polite?
+- Do the care home team seem warm, friendly and polite?

 - Do the residents seem happy, active and sociable?